hackerbayuniversity/Course/tasks/task-6/Solution.md

     ```
     *This tells your server to use your* `jwt authentication`.

-* Next step is to protect the `/websites` routes.
+* Next step is to use authentication to protect the `/websites` routes.
 Inside `routes/websites` copy the following changes.
     ```javascript
     // Other code
     // require passport and jwt